chef-boneyard/chef-rfc/arbitrary-cookbook-identifiers.md

 underscore (so that the server can provide "special" URLs using an underscore in the path component).
 The URL for a cookbook instance would be `BASE_URL/cookbook_artifacts/:cookbook_name/:identifier`
+* There is no uniqueness constraint on cookbook name and version; this endpoint allows there to be (e.g.,) multiple distinct Apache2 1.0.0 cookbooks as long as each one has a unique identifier.
 * Cookbooks uploaded to this endpoint are not visible to the `/environments/:environment/cookbook_versions` endpoint.
 * The endpoint has no concept of "freezing."
 Overwriting an existing